 ½ vitamin C 500 mg (capsule or crushed tablet) or acid ascorbic

 - Add the rest of the flour, salt and vitamin C into the starter dough and using the dough hook on a stand mixer, knead until the dough comes together and elastic.
 It takes around 10 to 15 minutes.
-If the dough too wet, add 1 tablespoon of flour at a time.
+If the dough too dry or wet, add 1 tablespoon of water or flour at a time.

 - Cover with kitchen towel and let it rest in a warm place (35-37°C or 95-98°F) for 1 hour or until it doubles in size.

 - Carefully transfer the dough onto the working surface.
 Try not to deflate the gas inside.
 With a scrapper or a knife, divide the dough into 4 equal portions (each portion should weigh about 100g).
 Twist each portion inside out and form into a ball.
 Cover with kitchen towel and let them rest for 10 minutes.

 - Take out 1 portion and roll out with a rolling pin into round shape.
 Roll it and pinch the edges together.
 Place both hands on top of the dough, roll it back and forth on the counter, applying more pressure on your baby fingers than your thumbs to shape it into banh mi form (broader in the middle and slimmer at both ends).